joshyorko/open-datalakehouse/README.md

 ### Pre-built Docker Image

 A pre-built Docker image is available on Docker Hub, containing all the necessary dependencies for running the Jupyter notebooks and interacting with the data lakehouse.
-To use this image:
+To use this image, you can visit [this link](https://hub.docker.com/r/jedock87/datalake-spark/tags).

 1. Pull the image:
    ```bash